 Mayla Atassi, Fateh Moudaress at Moudaress’ opening at Ornina Gallery, late 1980’s.

-Mayla Atassi and Dia Azzawi at Green Art Gallery Dubai (two-person exhibition with Ismail Fattah).
+Mayla Atassi and Dia al-Azzawi at Green Art Gallery Dubai (two-person exhibition with Ismail Fattah).

 Mayla Atassi and Fateh Moudarres at Green Art Gallery Dubai.